Ghazipur: Ghazipur opium factory

 In keeping with the sensitive nature of its production, the factory is guarded under high security (by the Central Industrial Security Force), and not easily accessible to the general public.
 The factory has its own residential accommodation for its employees, and is situated across the banks of river Ganges from the main city of Ghazipur.
 It is surrounded by high walls topped with barbed wire.
 Its products are taken by high security rail to Mumbai or New Delhi for further export.

 The factory covers about 43 acres and much of its architecture is in red brick, dating from colonial times.
 Within the grounds of the factory there is a temple to Baba Shyam and a mazar, both said to predate the factory.
 There is also a solar clock, installed by the British opium agent Hopkins Esor from 1911 to 1913.
 Rudyard Kipling, who was familiar with opium both medicinally and recreationally, visited the Ghazipur factory in 1888 and published a description of its workings in The Pioneer on 16 April 1888.
 The text, In an Opium Factory is freely available from Adelaide University's ebook library.

 Amitav Ghosh's novel Sea of Poppies deals with the British opium trade in India and much of Ghosh's story is based on his research of the Ghazipur factory.
-In interview, Ghosh stresses how much of the wealth of the British Empire stemmed from the often unsavoury opium trade, with Ghazipur as one of its centers, but he is also amazed at the scale of the present-day operation.

-The Ghazipur Opium Factory may have one more claim to fame, for a rather unusual problem it has.
+In an interview with BBC News, Ghosh stated that "On the Indian side, there is a sort of shame, I suppose.
+Also, just a general unawareness.
+I mean how many people are aware that the Ghazipur opium factory continues to be one of the single largest opium producers in the world?
+It is without a doubt the largest legitimate opium factory in the world."
+The Ghazipur factory may have one more claim to fame, for a rather unusual problem it has.
 It is infested with monkeys, but these are too narcotic-addled to be a real problem and workers drag them out of the way by their tails.

 Climate

 Transport

 Ghazipur Airport is situated in Ghazipur city.
-The airport is on the Ghazipur-Mau Road.
+The airport is on the Ghazipur-Mau Road but This Airport is available only emergency situations.
 Airports Authority of India (AAI) is the operator of this Airport.
+Apart Lots Trains available for travel to Delhi, Mumbai, Ahmedabad, Chennai, Kolkata, Amritsar, Jammu etc from Ghazipur City Railway Station and Dildarnagar Junction.